jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 In 1945 America held the world's largest and best manufacturing base.
 Within a generation, it was sold by antagonists to buy themselves more time.
 China was seen as the promised land.
 A country so populated it could seemingly supply the cheap labor and market needed to keep the era of mass-production alive forever.

 Left and Right politicians agreed.
 Unable to adapt our lifestyle to the Internet Age, they saw cheap labor as a way to sustain the "American Dream" babyboomer lifestyle they sold to voters.
 Bureaucratic creep and rising debt were ignored.
-Free-trade was Left and Rights answer to Main Street's money problems, even when it meant selling off Main Street (note, in college I had two jobs outsourced).
+Free-trade was Left and Rights answer to Main Street's money problems, even when it meant outsourcing Main Street (twice for me).

 But, no matter how cheap we make Industrial Age living, it's still outdated.
 Nature demands adaption, not replication.
 We don't win the game by replaying bygone ages.
 We win by continually evolving technology and ourselves.
-That's why there's never been a time where the society full of marketers, managers, and economists, defeated the nation full of engineers, makers, and technicians.
+That's why there's never been a time where the society full of marketers, managers, and economists, defeated the nation full of engineers, designers, and technicians.

 To start winning the game in the Internet Age, Main Street must demand more "Made In America."
 Buying each other's products is a great sign we're controlling our society's new Internet Age levers of power.
 Also, having a vibrant industrial base makes it far easier to respond to wars, famines, and yes, pandemics too.